xkinepa/Dekopon/docs/index.md

 ```

 ### IoC
-If you use IoC containers like `Microsoft.Extensions.DependencyInjection` or `Autofac`, here's best practise:
+If you use IoC containers like `Microsoft.Extensions.DependencyInjection` or `Autofac`, here's the best practise:
-* Create a `TransactionManager` as singleton;
+* Create a singleton `TransactionManager`;
-* Create `DatabaseManager` per http request and let it disposed at the end of the request;
+* Create each `DatabaseManager` per http request and let it disposed at the end of the request;
 * Create repositories and acquire transactions per usage, in your business logic layer.

 ```csharp